RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

 ```
 So we have a for loop repeating from 0 to the input from the file, and it's getting the byte at position `i2` from our 1337 array, which seems to convert it to it's ASCII equivalent.

-Ah yes, the gold old XOR.
+Ah yes, the good old XOR.
 We're appending the xor operation of our input at position `i2` with the 1337 array at position `i2`.
 And then that's that function decrypted, whoop.

 Let's take a look at `encrypted_text.txt`:
 ```